cosmic-zip/witch_craft/README.md

     --status_code               Show status code from a GET request (useful for is_alive tests).

+### MAID ANTIVIRUS

+    maid_av                     Maid_av is a basic malware detection tool based on hashes.

+    --hash                      Hash sha256, return the hash if an malware are dectec
+    --pattern                   Search on a database for hash md5, sha256, name, extencion --scanner                   Automaticly scanner all files and folders inside an base path
+                                like: /path/ or ./path

 ### WARNINGS
     WARNING: This Tool Is For Cybersecurity Use May Have Legal Implications As you use this cybersecurity tool, it is important to be aware of the potential